 The cult members capture Lady Jaye and dangle her in chains above the well, preparing to sacrifice her to the creature, and if you think we’re drifting into tawdry Lair of the White Worm territory, you’re not alone.

 The Lair of the White Worm.
 Man.
 Anyone see that one?
 Directed by Ken Russell, 1988, featuring a dewy and nubile young Hugh Grant, plus Peter Capaldi, Catherine Oxenberg, and Amanda Donahoe.
 Basically, it’s exactly like this episode, only it’s really, really sleazy.
-Check out the surprisingly rousing and totally NSFW trailer, if you don’t believe me.
+Check out the surprisingly rousing trailer, if you don’t believe me.

 Destro arrives and puts a stop to this nonsense.
 (As the splendid recent G.I.
 Joe-themed episode of Community pointed out, the Joes and Cobra have zero interest in killing each other.
 Even though they’re sworn enemies, Destro seems vaguely offended at the idea of sacrificing Lady Jaye to the creature.)
 He’s flummoxed to discover the castle is Lady Jaye’s ancestral home.
 Turns out it’s his ancestral home as well, and in the midst of all the ludicrous madness surrounding them, Lady Jaye and Destro glumly deal with the unsettling revelation that they’re, like, cousins or something.